SeeMirra/data_mining/README.md

 12. localhost: Specify the IP address of mangoDB server.

-13. port: Specify the port number of mangoDB server
+13. port: Specify the port number of mangoDB server.

+14. You would need to give score of 0-5 to AV engines detecting the data malicious.
+Please modify ../bin/virustotal_data_mapping.py and give the appropriate score to engine_score_mapping.

 Python: 2.7.6 is needed.